a3chron/gith/README.md

 - [ ] add loading states when fetching sth

-- [ ] improve remove tag only show n latest tags wiht "pagination" instead of optional show all
+- [ ] improve remove tag only show n latest tags with "pagination" instead of optional show all

 - [ ] add confirmation for things like force branch delete